Persola/visualize-generalized-means/README.md

-_This is a markdown version of a post originally published on Medium.
-There are some formatting with this version._
+_This is a markdown adaption of [a post](https://medium.com/swlh/visualizing-the-geometric-and-harmonic-means-e8b9c5a818ae) originally published on Medium.
+As a result there are some formatting problems.
+If you use dark mode __you should temporarily [switch to light mode](https://github.com/settings/appearance)__ so you can read the plots' labels._

-## Visualizing the Geometric and Harmonic Means
+# Visualizing the Geometric and Harmonic Means

 Long after I learned how to _calculate_ the geometric and harmonic means, I was still unclear about what exactly they were doing for me.
 I ended up clarifying this to myself by generating a series of visualizations which I’ll show you in this post.